mostafaDevadam/egybell-task/README.md

   Method: DELETE <br>
   Params: id is mandatory <br>
   Token is mandatory in headers <br>
 response: statusCode is number, data: deleted-user, message is string. <br>
 description: Admin can delete user or user to delete their own profile. <br>

-EndPoint: "/logs" <br>
+EndPoint : "/logs" <br>
   Method: GET <br>
   Token is mandatory in headers <br>
 response: statusCode is number, data:[list of logs], message is string. <br>
 description: if current user role is admin then can get the response with data. <br>

 ## What I would add or improve given more time?